DMIT-CSD-Eugeniu-Ceban/DMIT-CSD-Eugeniu-Ceban/README.md

 - 🔭 I’m currently working on **Application Project & robotics**

-- 🌱 I’m currently learning **Cloud,Automation Programming,  & AL/ML**
+- 🌱 I’m currently learning **Cloud, Automation Programming,  & AL/ML**

 - 👨‍💻 All of my projects are available at (Privat share, or in my Git)